kroxylicious/kroxylicious-junit5-extension/README.md

 The cluster will be provisioned using the fastest available mechanism, because your development inner loop is a precious thing.

-## Provisioning topology
+## Node topology

-In a kraft cluster (the default) the extension will generate nodes using the `broker, controller` roles until it reaches the desired number of brokers or controllers (which ever is lowest) at which point it will continue deploying the remaining role.
+When generating a cluster using KRaft (the default), you declare how many brokers and controllers you want and the extension will provision the minimum number of nodes to satisfy those conditions.
+It will create as many nodes as it can that are both KRaft controllers and brokers using [process.roles](https://kafka.apache.org/documentation/#brokerconfigs_process.roles) (process.roles = "broker,controller").
+For example:

 | numBrokers | numControllers | roles                                                               |
 |------------|----------------|---------------------------------------------------------------------|